sardana-org/sardana-followup/20200821/MINUTES.md

   David is working in two new controllers talking directly to the hardware.
 Some problems trying to understand the behaviour of the TriggerGateController, it does not work with the time scan.
 Solaris:
 - issues about Sardana customization.
 It was asked for an easy way to set the logging level (they want to set it to INFO) and about naming templates (the default ones do not follow their naming convention and renaming by hand is a lot of work).
 Zibi suggested to use the Sardana custom settings.
 In solaris they use a sardana config file and also define there the name convention.
+In MaXIV dsconfig is used to easily rename Sardana elements.
 - QtSpock: is integrated in a gui but once the scan is finished the command prompt does not appear, they found a way to workaround this but is not practicable for the users.
 - they are now working on making scans depending on the status of the beam.
-  There are many implementations (DESY, MaXIV, Alb), it should be unified (a dedicated meeting will be scheduled for that)
+  There are many implementations (DESY, MaXIV, Alba), it should be unified (a dedicated meeting will be scheduled for that)
 - how to import modules from controllers is an issue.
 SEP19 improves that but it is known that it should be improved in sardana.
 For now the python path environment could be used, or the PoolPath property of the Pool device.
 DESY:
-- tests of sardana3 were done: it is already possibleto use at DESY with all the DESY related Sardana tools.
+- tests of sardana3 were done: it is already possible to use at DESY with all the DESY related Sardana tools.
 Some beamlines use it.
 - problems with fscan with virtual motors, an issue will be created if needed.